anconprotocol/parkydb/README.md

 }
 ```

-### DAG  (Linkable and Verifiable Layer - Layer 1)
+### Linkable and Verifiable Layer - Layer 1

 Stores as an IPLD Multiformats DAG Block.
 Input must be a JSON payload.
 Can support either CBOR or JSON.
 This layer keeps data immutable (no mutations allowed) and uses special directives with query layer.

-### Document (Document Layer - Layer 2)
+### Document Layer - Layer 2

 Stores as a JSON.
 Input must be a JSON payload.
 Used for queries only and represents a snapshot of the immutable data in DAG.

-### Index (Query and index Layer - Layer 3)
+### Query and index Layer - Layer 3

 Stores as a Minisearch filter index.
 Input must be JSON payload.
 Used for search only and represents the JSON payload index, the `@filter` GraphQL directive will enable filtering.

-### GraphQL Schema (Query and index Layer - Layer 3)

-Stores a GraphQL Schema.
-Used with on-demand GraphQL APIs that enables querying the DB and Index layer.
-Mutations are immutable PUTs in DAG.
-It also integrates different GraphQL stores using Mesh and appends the data as blocks in the database.

-### JSON Schema (Verifiable Document Layer - Layer 4)

-Stores a JSON Schema.
-Used to create `Verifiable Data Document`  dapps which  might contain or required ERC-721 / Verified Credential compatible schemas.
-This feature is used for data publishing exclusively.

-### Protobuf Schema (Messaging Layer - Layer 5)

-Stores a Protobuf Schema.
-Used to integrate data library with Waku and decentralized full nodes
+Add GraphQL support using Typegraphql to query the document layer.

 ## Run tests